 Where the edge of one or more pieces of dough is pinched together to seal together and form a decorative edge.

-After a food has been cooked in a pan, a stock or other liquid can be added to the empty vessel over a high heat, and the bottom of the pan is gently scraped to release any flavor and color that is stuck to the bottom.
+After food has been cooked in a pan, a stock or other liquid can be added to the empty vessel over high heat, and the bottom of the pan is gently scraped to release any flavor and color that is stuck to the bottom.

 In addition to being a step in the brewing process of beer, this term can also be used in culinary situations to mean a preservation technique where sour foods can produce lactic acid in order to stay edible.